 “How adorable, thief.”
 I said.

-He stepped before her with open arms.
 “Bet you thought old reliable Sparks went and…”

 With the shriek of a blade, Major Arietta’s grabbed the elf by the clump of fur on his head and placed her polished steel katar against his throat.

 “Sparks, you asshole.
 I told you to get it!” she said.

 “You want it?
 It’s yours.”
 He shoved his shining satchel in her face.

 To my boundless shock, a bright cyan glow seeped from the top of the satchel, the glow of my lunar quartz crystal.
 I looked to where it had landed and found it gone.
 The little monster.
 He’d snatched it while I was distracted with the Major.
 That he dared put his hands on that which was mine made my very blood boil.
 Before this intrusion seemed a routine annoyance.
 Now it was more.